harsha-0110/PPPwn-Luckfox/README.md

    sudo ./install-dep.sh
    sudo ./install.sh
    ```

+6. After Reboot you can visit `http://172.32.0.70/` using any browser to access the web-ui and modify the config.

 ## Web Interface Features
 The web interface is available at `http://<your-device-ip>/` and `http://10.1.1.1/` on PS4 using PPPoE connection.